 OECD Home › Employment › Employment policies and data › Latest Documents

-This report examines the performance of public employment services and the effectiveness of activation strategies in Switzerland.
-It covers the role of the key actors in labour market policy...
+This report examines the performance of the Public Employment Service (PES) and the effectiveness of activation strategies in Finland.
+It covers the role of the key actors, the placement function of the PES ...

 OECD has launched a series of reports in 16 countries including Poland.
 Each report contains a survey of the main barriers to employment for young people, an assessment of the adequacy and effectiveness of existing measures to improve the transition from school to work.